tylerjthomas9/RAPIDS.jl/README.md

 [![Lifecycle:Experimental](https://img.shields.io/badge/Lifecycle-Experimental-339999)](https://github.com/bcgov/repomountie/blob/master/doc/lifecycle-badges.md)

+:warning: RAPIDS.jl is only supported on Julia 1.9 nightly builds.
+For previous Julia versions, you have to manually upgrade to libraries from GCC 12.
+This issue will hopefully be resolved in the near future when the upgrades are backported to older Julia versions.

 # RAPIDS.jl
 Unofficial Julia wrapper for the [RAPIDS.ai](https://rapids.ai/index.html) ecosystem.
 Support is limited to Linux and NVIDIA GPUs (Pascal or more recent) with at least 6 TFLOPS.